Wrist Pain From Lifting: All Your Questions Answered

 1. Wrist Sprain

-A sprain is what happens when there is damage to a ligament, such as hyperextension.
-Ligaments are tissue that help control joint movement, so if a ligament is stretched too far it might tear.
+A sprain is what happens when there is damage to a ligament, from excessive tension.
+Ligaments are tissue that help stabilize joint movement, so if a ligament is stretched too far it might tear.
 This can cause the following symptoms, depending on how severe:

 Sprains are usually caused by overuse or physical trauma, so you now see why it’s important to take it easy.
 The more you ignore the pain, the worse the situation inside gets.